gvwilson/thirdbit/fiction/iffy/index.md

 right down to the rumpled sheet on the bed.
 All of a sudden she was tired as well as thirsty, so she lay down on it and closed her eyes and let sleep take her away.

+<span id="2024-04-14-b"></span>

+She woke in an actual bed with sheets.
+Gray light came through a small window.
+The bandage stuck to her stomach under her gray cotton tank top was bright blue.
+Its twin tugged at the skin on her back as she kicked the slippers on the floor aside and opened the door.
+The hall outside was tiled with slate-colored linoleum squares.
+*Just like the Sandhus',* she thought.
+The light came from nowhere in particular, painting the walls and ceiling iceberg gray.

+The door behind her closed with a faint click.
+There was lettering on the door opposite her, but opening it felt—she lowered her hand.
+She and Jeep had played hive a few times.
+The thought of opening the door gave her the same feeling as the thought of placing a piece exactly where her opponent wanted her to.

+The corridor stretched away to infinity in both directions.
+Waves shushed in the distance
+and the tang of salt water tickled her nose as she considered her options.
+It all seemed familiar.
+How many times had she been here before?
+How many of these doors had she opened, only to find herself back in the room she had left?

+Sometimes the only way to win was not to play.
+She sat on the floor with her back against the wall and closed her eyes.
+Phosphenes danced behind her eyelids.
+She hugged herself so that her hands were hidden in her armpits and pinched hard.
+That felt real,
+but that didn't mean anything.
+If this was some kind of virtual reality, whatever machine she was plugged into could simulate a pinch just as easily as it could make her believe there was a wall behind her back or that she was thirsty.

+"I ain't playin' no more," she said aloud.
+The corridor swallowed her words without even a trace of an echo.
+She wrapped her arms around her knees and put her head down on her knees to wait.

+Her shoulders tensed involuntarily when she heard a door open somewhere in the distance.
+She kept her head down as footsteps approached.
+Fabric rustled as someone sat opposite her.

+"You really are quite extraordinary," the governor said without preamble.
+"If circumstances were different I would probably offer you a job of some sort."
+He chuckled.
+"I suspect that if I did that,
+I would be working for *you* in rather short order."

+Iffy didn't move.

+"I'm not actually a villain,"
+the governor continued gently.
+"I admit I've done some terrible things, but every single one of them was absolutely necessary.
+Things are getting worse,
+Citizen Kwan,
+and we still can't see the bottom of the pit.
+Every time we think we've patched a hole in the world, entropy breaks through in a dozen other places.
+Your ecologist and his friends think they can save enough to start over, but simulation after simulation says they're wrong.
+Even the machines seem to be afraid these days, though what they seem to be afraid of most, surprisingly, is you."

+Fabric rustled again as he stood.
+"For what it's worth,
+I'm sorry.
+If there was another way to do this—"

+Iffy waited for him to finish his sentence.
+The moment stretched and stretched.
+"Are you gonna kill me?"
+she asked,
+her voice muffled by her knees.

+"No,"
+the governor said neutrally.
+"You're just not going to be yourself for a while."
+He sighed.
+"Quite a long while, in fact.
+Goodbye, Citizen Kwan.
+Believe it or not,
+it has been a pleasure."

+Without warning her thirst was back, more powerful than ever before.
+She was almost grateful as she fell into something deeper and darker than sleep.

 </section>